 Furthermore, the early results are showing that some participants have lower-than-expected subjective effects, more psychological support relative to other populations may be needed and that the therapeutic effects of psilocybin-assisted therapy take time.

 In 2020, researchers made a case for using MDMA in the treatment of eating disorders.
 Now, another household name in the psychedelic community, MAPS, is testing this hypothesis and planning to conduct a Phase IIa trial exploring the potential of MDMA-assisted psychotherapy for the treatment of anorexia nervosa restricting-type, a subtype of the disorder as well as binge-eating disorder.
 Similar to those at Johns Hopkins, the researchers at MAPS are utilizing the EDE interview to determine effectiveness.

 Researchers at Imperial College London are also exploring the effectiveness of psilocybin to treat anorexia in a current pilot study.
 Additionally, the secondary aim of this study is to use Magnetic Resonance Imaging (MRI) and Electroencephalography (EEG) to examine the neuronal underpinnings of treatment with psilocybin in this patient group.

 Something which is often overlooked in drug development and medicine, in general, is the perspective of the people seeking treatment, such insights can be invaluable.
-A recent survey study (n=200) examined the views of people with eating disorders (EDs) with regards to psychedelic therapy.
+A recent survey study (n=200) examined the views of people with eating disorders (EDs) with regard to psychedelic therapy.
 Over half of the respondents said they would take part in psychedelic research while 60% believed it is worthwhile continuing research in this area.
-Respondents also agreed that education regarding psychedelic’s and their use in psychiatry is needed.
+Respondents also agreed that education regarding psychedelics and their use in psychiatry is needed.

 How might psychedelics treat eating disorders?